Ingres (database): Commercialization (1980s)

-In the early 1980s, Ingres competed head-to-head with Oracle.
+In the early 1980s, Ingres competed head-to-head with Oracle, but IBM's endorsement of SQL benefited Oracle.
 The two products were widely regarded as the leading hardware-independent relational database implementations; they had comparable functionality, performance, market share, and pricing, and many commentators considered Ingres to be a (perhaps marginally) superior product.
 From around 1985, however, Ingres steadily lost market share.
 One reason was Oracle's aggressive marketing; another was the increasing recognition of SQL as the preferred relational query language.
 Ingres originally had provided a different language, QUEL, and the conversion to SQL (delivered in Ingres version 6) took about three years, losing valuable time in the race.

 Robert Epstein, the chief programmer on the project while he was at Berkeley, formed Britton Lee, Inc. along with other students from the Ingres Project, Paula Hawthorn and Michael Ubell; they were joined later by Eric Allman.
 Later, Epstein founded Sybase.
 Sybase had been the #2 product (behind Oracle) for some time through the 1980s and into the 1990s, before Informix came "out of nowhere" and took over in 1997.
 Sybase's product line had also been licensed to Microsoft in 1992, who rebranded it as Microsoft SQL Server.
 This relationship soured in the late 1990s, and today SQL Server outsells Sybase by a wide margin.

-Relational Technologies Inc
+Relational Technologies, Inc. (RTI)

 Several companies used the Ingres source code to produce products.
 The most successful was a company named Relational Technology, Inc. (RTI), founded in 1980 by Stonebraker and Wong, and another Berkeley professor, Lawrence A. Rowe.
 RTI was renamed Ingres Corporation in the late 1980s.
 The company ported the code to DEC VAX/VMS, which was the commercial operating system for DEC VAX computers.
 They also developed a collection of front-end tools for creating and manipulating databases (e.g., reporterwriters, forms entry and update, etc.) and application development tools.
 Over time, much of the source was rewritten to add functionality (for example, multiple-statement transactions, SQL, B-tree access method, date/time datatypes, etc.) and improve performance (for example, compiled queries, multithreaded server).

+Project Jewel was an early prototype of abstract data types.
+Ingres was the first database to be certified as a "Rainbow Book" B2 certified database, as such it was adopted by the US National Laboratories (Los Alamos, Livermore, Sandia) for storage for the design of nuclear weapons.
+It was also deployed by the CIA.
+Support needs for highly classified air gapped systems led to the creation of an Expert System for problem resolution hosted on the DARPA network.

-The company was purchased by ASK Corporation in November 1990.
+After DEC withdrew from a planned investment in Ingres, the company was purchased by ASK Corporation in November 1990.
 The founders left the company over the next several months.

+Computer Associates

-In 1994, ASK/Ingres was purchased by Computer Associates, who continued to offer Ingres under a variety of brand names (for example, OpenIngres, Ingres II, or Advantage Ingres).
+In 1994, ASK/Ingres was purchased by Computer Associates.

+In February 2000, Computer Associates announced the general availability of Ingres II 2.0 for Linux.
+Besides the components found in the SDK, the full edition contains more modules, such as: